Family & Cosmetic Dentistry

 Preventative Care

-Preventive dental care is important for patients of all ages.
-By practicing good oral hygiene at home and scheduling regular check ups and hygiene visits, we can work together to keep your smile bright and healthy!
+Preventive dental care is essential for maintaining a healthy smile at every stage of life.
+Through consistent oral hygiene at home and routine check-ups and professional cleanings, we can partner with you to protect your teeth, prevent dental issues, and keep your smile bright and healthy!

 dental+cleaning.jpg

-At each visit, your teeth and gums will be examined for signs of oral disease including tooth decay, gingivitis or periodontitis, your mouth and lips will be examined for oral cancer and your jaw joints will be examined for signs of temporomandibular disorder.
-Twice a year, you will receive a thorough oral examination, which may include x-rays.
+During each visit, we perform a comprehensive evaluation of your oral health.
+This includes examining your teeth and gums for signs of decay, gingivitis, or periodontal disease; screening your mouth and lips for oral cancer; and assessing your jaw joints for symptoms of temporomandibular disorders (TMD).
+Twice a year, you’ll receive a detailed oral examination, which may include diagnostic X-rays to ensure a complete and accurate assessment.

-• Brush the gums, tongue, and the roof of the mouth gently with a soft bristled toothbrush to stimulate circulation and remove soft plaque
+• Gently brush your gums, tongue, and palate with a soft toothbrush to stimulate circulation and remove bacteria.

 Home care is essential to a healthy smile.
 Here are a few things that you can do to keep your breath fresh, help prevent plaque and tartar build up as well as reduce your risk for cavities:

-• Brush your teeth twice a day for two minutes using a soft bristled toothbrush
+• Brush twice daily for at least two minutes using a soft-bristled toothbrush.

-• Use an antiseptic mouthwash to help kill unhealthy bacteria
+• Rinse with an antiseptic mouthwash to reduce harmful bacteria and support gum health.